traitecoevo/austraits.build/docs/Building.md

 | Abrotanella scapigera     | Compositae  | NA                            | NA          | NA       | NA                    | NA      | NA       |
 | Abrus precatorius         | Leguminosae | L.                            | ild-2477    | Accepted | Abrus precatorius     | 2919311 | 56149    |

-The file `unit_conversions.csv` defines the unit converstions that are used when converting traits to common units, e.g.
+The file `unit_conversions.csv` defines the unit conversions that are used when converting traits to common units, e.g.

 | unit\_from   | unit\_to | function    |